DFHack/dfhack/docs/Plugins.rst

 hotkeys
 =======
 Opens an in-game screen showing which DFHack keybindings are active in the current context.
+See also `hotkey-notes`.

 .. image:: images/hotkeys.png

-Type ``hotkeys`` into the DFHack console to open the screen, or bind the command to a globally active hotkey.
-The default keybinding is :kbd:`Ctrl`:kbd:`F1`.
-See also `hotkey-notes`.
+:dfhack-keybind:`hotkeys`

 .. _rb: